Hamptons (estate agent): Acquisition 1986

+Financial problems 1990s

 British and Commonwealth went into administration in June 1990 and despite the directors having assembled a management buyout, Hamptons was purchased by Bristol and West Building Society in September 1990.
 Lambert Smith Hampton was subject to a management buyout in early 1991 for a price tag of £5 million.

 Due to difficult trading conditions, the company announced at the beginning of 1993 its plan to close some of its branches during the course of the year.
 These plans continued with 25 further branches closing during 1995.

 In February 1996, Hamptons was purchased by Cluttons London Residential Agency (CLRA) for £3.8million and the Hong Kong operations of the combined company were renamed Cluttons-Hamptons in April 1996.
 There followed a programme of branch refurbishments and computerisation during the rest of 1996, with the board reporting at year end that "turnover and profit exceeded the Board's expectations".